instructor-ai/instructor/docs/prompting/zero_shot/simtom.md

                     Bob moves the book to the shelf.
                     Where is the book?

-                    List only the facts relevant to {entity}:
+                    List only the facts relevant to {entity}.
                     """
             }
         ]